flood-io/element/packages/docs/docs/start/scripting.md

 ---

-Now you're all set up with a script that navigates to a webpage.
-What if you want to click on a link or a button on a page?
-There are several ways to do that, and we'll cover them in the next section.
+Now you're all set up with your first basic test.
+To learn how to make more advanced test scripts, navigate to our guides on the left column.